glafkv/ass1appel/README.txt

 	The purpose of this program is to familiarize myself with using getopt and perror while practicing system calls.

 How to Run:

 	make		//to compile

+	./dt <opt> [../filename]
-	./dt -h		//to print the help message
+	File name must be given in ../filename format or it won't be recognized as a directory ./dt -h		//to print the help message
 	./dt -I n	//to change indentation to n spaces for each level ./dt -L		//to follow any symbolic links